MericLuc/CodinGame/README.md

  You _found a bug_ :bug: or a _better way_ to solve one puzzle ?

- Then please let me know at _luc-henri.meric@up-technologies.fr_ :smile:
+ Then please let me know at _lhmeric@osmozis.com_ :smile:

  Or maybe you just wanna play ? :smiley: Then here is my [**_profile_**](https://www.codingame.com/profile/36481b0e11f9a85fe9f5229dde04b17c0913923) !